suffolklibraries/lgc/content/collections/events/hadleigh-mini-movers-16-04.md

       -
         type: text
         text: 'Hadleigh Mini Movers is the perfect way to nurture your little ones natural love of movement in a structured yet relaxed environment.
 Themes, music, props and games are used to develop balance, coordination and imagination, and grown-ups are encouraged to join in the fun too!'
   -
     type: paragraph
     content:
-      -
-        type: text
-        text: "The autumn weekly class will run every\_Tuesday from 9 January, 9.15-10.45am at Hadleigh Library.
-The session includes half an hour at the end for refreshments and socialising.\_"
-  -
-    type: paragraph
-    content: